-We know this is an exciting and overwhelming time for you, and we are here to help!
+Congrats on your engagement!
+We know this is an exciting and overwhelming time for you and your partner.
+We are here to help you get from engaged, to wedding day.
 Reaching out to a wedding planner can alleviate the stress you are feeling and create the day of your dreams.
 Our wedding architects at Esprit Errant are here to help you with all these tasks (and many, many more) to make your wedding run flawlessly.

-If the ring fits great!
-If not, you’ll want to take it to your jeweler to get it sized, especially if it’s practically falling off your finger.
-After all, you’d hate to throw thousands of dollars down the drain mere moments after saying yes.
+If the ring fits, great!
+If not, you’ll want to take it to your jeweler to get it sized.
+After all, you’d hate to throw thousands of dollars down the drain mere moments after getting engaged.

 We know, we know—it’s not exactly the most romantic or exciting thing in the world, but it could wind up saving your butt in the long run.
 When added as an extension to your homeowner or renter’s insurance policy, it’s surprisingly inexpensive.

-This is also a great time to get your nails done and get your ring cleaned so it looks incredible when you are showing it off!
+This is also a great time to get your nails done and get your ring cleaned.
+You want it to look incredible when you are showing it off!

 Money talks, but unfortunately, no one likes to talk about money.
 It can be, well, awkward.
-However, before you can really move forward with any of your wedding plans, this is a discussion that has to be had, be it between you and your future spouse, or you, your future spouse, and the parents.
+However, this should be discussed shortly after you get engaged, before you move forward with your wedding plans.
+Be it between you and your future spouse, or the parents this part is a must.
 Gone are the days where the bride’s family is expected to pay for everything.

-Our advice is that the wedding couple pick out three aspects of the wedding that are most important to them and to build the budget around them.
-Let’s say your 3 things are photography, food, and music; use these as your anchor when all the shiny objects of wedding planning threaten to steer you off course from your budget.
+Our advice is that the wedding couple pick out three aspects of the wedding to build the budget around.
+Let’s say your 3 things are photography, food, and music; use these as your anchor when all the shiny objects of wedding planning threaten to bust the budget.
 Budgeting and planning for your wedding is a great way for you and your partner to work together to accomplish a goal!

-Whether you’re going big or keeping it small, being on the same page about this one is so important.
+Whether you’re going big or keeping it small, being on the same page about this one early after getting engaged is so important.
 Get your family’s input if it matters to either of you, or if they’ll be footing the bill.

 You don’t have to commit to a guest list yet, but knowing if you are expected to invite your 2nd cousin’s ex-husband’s new wife will help give you an estimate of your guest count.
-Once you’ve agreed on a rough guest count and budget (we’ll get to that next), you can commit to a venue.
+Once you’ve agreed on a guest count and budget you can commit to a venue.

-There are pros and cons to both small and large weddings so it’s important to consider what you give priority to.
+There are pros and cons to both small and large weddings so it’s important to consider your priorities.
 It’s also a great time to discuss whether you will be having kids at your wedding.
-Knowing this far in advance will allow people to find babysitters and also prevent any hurt feelings when little Jimmy isn’t invited.
+Knowing this far in advance will allow people to find babysitters and also prevent any hurt feelings.

 Additionally, you and your partner should at least talk about timelines shortly after becoming engaged, so you’re both on the same page, and if you’re on a typical timeline (i.e., having your wedding 12 to 18 months after the proposal) you can get the show on the road.
 Align on a timeline (“Let’s say two summers from now,” or even, “I want a New Year’s Eve wedding!”) and work from there—it’s the most pragmatic starting point of wedding planning.

-If you are thinking of a Destination Wedding Now is the time to reach out to a Destination Wedding Planner so they can go over venue locations with you so you can secure your date!
+If you are thinking of a Destination Wedding, Now is the time to reach out to a Destination Wedding Planner so they can go over venue locations with you so you can secure your date.
 At Esprit Errant we are Destination Wedding Experts who can quickly help you find your dream location for your Destination Wedding!
-You can reach out to us here to get started!
+Reach out to us here to get started.

-As soon as people find out about your big day, presents will likely start flowing in.
+As soon as people find out you’re engaged, presents will likely start flowing in.
 It’s never too early to register, not only to help ensure you get something you like and need, but also to make it easier on friends and family who are trying to figure out what to buy you.
 This is doubly important if you plan on having an engagement party.
 Even if you don’t register for everything right away, at least try to decide on a few things for your list.

 Try to limit your registry to three places (ideally, at two national stores and one local).
 This way, it’ll be easier to manage.
 Another bonus is that many stores have registry incentives such as free items, discounts, or bonuses when you reach a certain spending point for one brand (i.e. $500 of crate and barrel items entitles you to a free knife, etc.).

-We highly recommend Zola where you can create a wedding website, registry, create invites, and collect RSVPs all in one place.
-They also offer an after wedding discount where you can get 20% off anything left on your registry for up to 6 months!
+Additionally, we highly recommend Zola where you can create a wedding website, registry, create invites, and collect RSVPs all in one place.
+Anything left on your registry is 20% off for up to 6 months!